goberoi/faceit/README.md

 ## License

-This script is shared under this license, but the library it depends on currently has no license.
-Beware!
+*This script is shared under the MIT license, but the library it depends on currently has no license.
+Beware!*

 Copyright 2018 Gaurav Oberoi (goberoi@gmail.com)